Michael-Reefe/bifrost/README.md

 ## Examples
 See the example files in the examples folder to get a sense of how to use the code.
+Feel free to also run the unit tests located in `unit_test.py`.